 A rent to own home is a real estate agreement between a tenant and a landlord with the potential to change into an agreement between a buyer and seller.
 The basic concept is that the prospective tenant/buyer will pay a set amount upfront followed by regular payments much like any lease.
 After the lease is completed (usually 1 to 5 years) the tenant can buy the property from the owner and have the right of first refusal.
 The right of first refusal states that the tenant must be the first allowed to purchase or refuse the property.

-In this post we will address what a rent to own home is and help you learn what to look for in a rent to own so you can make an informed decision.
+In this post I will address what a rent to own home is and help you learn what to look for in a rent to own so you can make an informed decision.

 The Detailed Structure Of A Rent To Own Agreement